It’s more fun in the Philippines. But what if the grass really is greener on the other side?

 5. Options Available for Schooling

-The education system in your new country of residence is crucial if you’re professional pursuing graduate studies or a parent relocating with your young family.
+The education system in your new country of residence is crucial if you're a professional pursuing graduate studies or a parent relocating with your young family.
 Research the local schools, how they’re run, their course offerings, and their costs for permanent residents.

 6. Proximity and Cost to Get Back Home